 Patents give an inventor(s) the exclusive right to practice their invention.
 Others cannot freely practice a patented invention without permission from the patentee.
 Patents cover devices, formulas, tools, methods, and compounds, all of which must have a defined utility.
 A patent term extends for 20 years.

 Merchandise on hand that is held for resale.

-A program run by the University of Maryland System that loans money to purchase equipment.
-Semiannual payments of principal and interest are paid over the life of the equipment of loan.
+A program run by the University System of Maryland that loans money to purchase equipment.
+Semiannual payments of principal and interest are paid over the life of the equipment loan.

 State tax on sales to external users for sales of "tangible personal property."

 An additional amount charged to external users in excess of the internal rate.

 Supplies on hand awaiting use in the service center's operations